 Look for Better Deals on Books

-Depending on your major, your books may cost more than a few month's rent.
-Although the bookstore may be convenient, you may be able to save money by shopping around online and looking for used texts from other sources.
-A few minutes of browsing online can make a huge difference in the amount you pay.
+Depending on your major, your books may cost more than your rent.
+Although the campus bookstore may be convenient, it's going to be your most expensive option.
+Plan ahead and order your books on a secondhand site, or utilize discount sites like Amazon.com.
+A few minutes of browsing online can make a huge difference in your monthly budget.